-Ecobee Programmable Thermostat
+2. Programmable Thermostat

-Programmable thermostats enable homeowners to program temperature settings for different times of the day and, with some models, different days of the week.
+Programmable thermostats let homeowners program temperature settings for different times of the day and, with some models, different days of the week.
 For example, a programmable thermostat can be set to increase or decrease the temperature setting during the day when the family is at work or school.
 It can also be used to automatically adjust the temperature at night when everybody is sleeping, and then to reset the temperature a few minutes before reveille.

 Potential Savings: According to Energy Star, a properly programmed thermostat can save a home $180 per year.